The Doll People

-Annabelle, the delightful doll protagonist, pines for adventures.
+Annabelle, the delightful doll protagonist, pines for adventure.
 She’s belonged to the same eight-year-old, living in the same dollhouse, without changes or challenges, for one hundred years.
 But when she finds her missing Auntie Sarah’s journal, and a new, adventurous doll friend moves nearby and is added to the mix, her life becomes more and more animated.

 The book reads as a historic mystery told in a narrative prose style.
 The Doll People melds the worlds of 1898, 1955, and 1998.
 The changes over those years are highlighted by subtle changes in the outside, human world during these doll lives.

 In the fragile, old, 1898 doll house you will meet china-skinned dolls, aka “The Doll” family.
-In the new, all plastic Funcraft dollhouse you will meet the entirely plastic, pretty unbreakable, raucous doll family “The Funcrafts.”
+In the new, all plastic Funcraft dollhouse you will meet the entirely plastic, pretty unbreakable, raucous doll family, “The Funcrafts.”
 And when these two doll families team up to solve challenges, everyone learns to be more open-minded and brave.